camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 # Message Information:
 - The X1 Structure looks like: | 0x55 | 0xAA | 0x06 | 0x21 | 0x64 | 0 | D | L | H | B | Ck0 | Ck1 |
+  - The X1 Structure is a reply to the this packet motor1 in the program.
   - 0x55 and 0xAA are fixed headers that signal a packet is being transmitted.
   - 0x06 is the size of the message
   - 0x21 is the sender of the message (the X1 structure).